nokia/danm/user-guide.md

   nodeSelector:
     sriov: enabled
 ```
+##### DPDK support
+DANM's SR-IOV integration supports -and is tested with- both Intel, and Mellanox manufactured physical functions.
+Moreover Pods can use the allocated Virtual Functions for either kernel, or userspace networking.
+The only restriction to keep in mind is when a DPDK using application requests VFs from an Intel NIC for the purpose of userspace networking,
+those VFs shall be already bound to the vfio-pci kernel driver before the Pod is instantiated.
+To guarantee such VFs are always available on the Node the Pod is scheduled to, we strongly suggest advertising vfio-pci bound VFs as a separate Device Pool.
+When an already vfio bound function is mounted to an application, DANM also creates a dummy kernel interface in its stead in the Pod's network namespace.
+The dummy interface can be easily identified by the application, because it's named exactly as the VF would be.
+The dummy interface is used to communicate the IPAM details belonging to the non-kernel managed device, such as IP addresses, IP routes etc.
+Userspace applications can interrogate this information via the usual kernel APIs, and then configure the allocated resources into their own IP stack!

 ### Usage of DANM's Webhook component
 #### Responsibilities
 The Webhook component introduced in DANM V4 is responsible for three things: